XPDevs/Genesis-AI/README.md

   - Contextual triggers.
   - Personality or tone parameters.

-The JavaScript engine decodes the modal, performs advanced pattern matching against user input (going beyond simple key-value lookups), and can even combine multiple relevant responses into a single, coherent answer.
+The JavaScript engine decodes the modal, performs advanced pattern matching against user input, and can combine multiple relevant responses.
+It also recognizes special commands (prefixed with `@`) to trigger advanced modules like image generation or analysis.
+For general knowledge questions, it can query Wikipedia and summarize the results, providing a much broader knowledge base than the static modal alone.
-This method removes the need for neural processing or external APIs while keeping every behavior transparent to the public.
+This method removes the need for neural processing for core chat while keeping every behavior transparent to the public.

 ## Features
-- **Web-Based & Serverless:** Runs entirely inside the browser — no installation, no servers.
+- **Web-Based & Serverless:** Runs entirely inside the browser — no installation, no servers for core chat.
 - **Instant Access:** Visit the website and start chatting immediately with no setup.
 - **Binary & JSON Modals:** AI behavior is defined in a high-performance binary format or editable JSON.
+- **On-Demand Image Generation:** Create images from text prompts using the `@img` command.
+- **AI Content Detection:** Analyze text (`@txtauth`) or uploaded images (`@ImgAuth`) to detect signatures of AI generation.
+- **Wikipedia Integration:** Automatically fetches and summarizes Wikipedia articles to answer a wide range of questions.
 - **Advanced Chat Management:** Create, rename, delete, and pin conversations.
 - **Shareable Conversations:** Generate unique, shareable links for your chat sessions.
+- **Stop Generation:** Instantly interrupt the AI's response generation with a click.
+- **Image Uploads:** Upload images directly into the chat for analysis.
 - **Lightweight Performance:** Loads in seconds and responds instantly.
 - **Tiered Safety System:** Detects unsafe messages and applies a tiered ban system for repeat violations.
 - **Privacy by Design:** No user messages are stored, logged, or transmitted.